 Hans von Seeckt was born in Silesia on 22nd April, 1866.
-He joined the German Army where he served in the 1st Grenadier Guards.
+At the age of nineteen he joined the German Army where he served in the 1st Grenadier Guards, his father's regiment.
 In 1897 he was appointed to the General Staff of the 3rd Army Corps in Berlin.

 The Versailles Treaty limited the German Army to a strength of 100,000 men and as Chief of Army Command he had the difficult task of maintaining morale of the armed forces.
-Disliking traditional theories of mass armies and trench warfare, he remolded the army as a mobile shock force of thirty-five divisions.
+Disliking traditional theories of mass armies and trench warfare, Hans von Seeckt remolded the army as a mobile shock force of thirty-five divisions.

 In 1928 Seeckt published Thoughts of a Soldier (1928).
 In the book Seeckt questioned the value of huge conscript armies.
 He argued that it was technical science and tactical skill that would win the wars of the future.
 He predicted that "the whole future of warfare appears to me to lie in the employment of mobile armies, relatively small but of high quality, and rendered distinctly more effective by the addition of aircraft, and in the simultaneous mobilization of the whole forces, either to feed the attack or for home defence."

 Basil Liddell Hart explained Seeckt's ideas in his book, The Other Side of the Hill (1948): "The bulk of the nation's manpower would be better employed during peacetime in helping to expand the industry required to provide the professional army with an ample equipment of up-to-date weapons.
 The type of weapons must be settled well in advance, and arrangements for rapid mass production developed.
 At the same time a brief period of compulsory military training should be given to all fit young men in the country...
 Such a system would help to link the army with the people, and ensure national unity."